 Sen. Williams began his working life as a Toombs County onion farmer.
 He has been a public school teacher, earning his Bachelor degree at the University of Georgia and his Masters in Education at Georgia Southern University.
 He has also served with the Southern Baptist International Mission Board as a missionary to China, Israel, and Belize.
-Sen. Williams is currently a tree farmer in Toombs county.
+Sen. Williams is currently a tree and olive farmer in Toombs county.